 - In accordance with the Financial Services and Markets Act 2000, the Trustee will set general investment policy, but will delegate the responsibility for selection of specific investments to an appointed investment manager or managers.
 The investment managers shall provide the skill and expertise necessary to manage the investments of the Scheme competently. - The Trustee appoints a number of different managers and mandates to implement its investment policies.
 The Trustee ensures that, in aggregate, its portfolio is consistent with the policies set out in this Statement, in particular those required under regulation 2(3)(b) of the Occupational Pension Schemes (Investment) Regulations (2005).
 The Trustee will also ensure that the investment objectives and guidelines of any particular pooled vehicle are consistent with its policies, where relevant to the mandate in question.
-Where segregated mandates are used, the Trustee will use its discretion, where appropriate, to set explicit guidelines within the Investment Management Agreement to ensure consistency with the Trustee's policies, where relevant to the mandate. - To maintain alignment between management of the Scheme's assets and the Trustee's own policies and objectives, managers are provided with the most recent version of the Scheme's Statement of Investment Principles on an annual basis and are required to comment on whether the management of assets is consistent with those policies relevant to the mandate in question.
-The Trustee reviews the responses provided by the managers. - The Trustee is not involved in the investment managers' day-to-day method of operation and does not seek to influence attainment of their performance targets.
+Where segregated mandates are used, the Trustee will use its discretion, where appropriate, to set explicit guidelines within the Investment Management Agreement to ensure consistency with the Trustee's policies, where relevant to the mandate. - To maintain alignment between management of the Scheme's assets and the Trustee's own policies and objectives, managers are provided with the most recent version of the Scheme's Statement of Investment Principles on an annual basis.
+The Trustee also reviews the Statement of Investment Principles against the managers' policies on an annual basis. - The Trustee is not involved in the investment managers' day-to-day method of operation and does not seek to influence attainment of their performance targets.
 The Trustee will maintain processes to ensure that performance is assessed on a regular basis against a measurable objective for each manager, consistent with the achievement of the Scheme's long term objectives.
-The Trustee will also periodically review the suitability of the Scheme's mandates in the context of the Scheme's wider investment strategy, including considering whether the balance between different kinds of investments remains appropriate, the expected return on the investments, the risks to which the Scheme is exposed and manager renumeration and fees.
-As part of this process, the Trustee has delegated the detailed monitoring of the Scheme's investment managers to the ISC and its Investment Consultant.
+The Trustee will also periodically review the suitability of the Scheme's mandates in the context of the Scheme's wider investment strategy, including considering whether the balance between different kinds of investments remains appropriate, the expected return on the investments, the risks to which the Scheme is exposed and manager renumeration and

-- The Trustee considers portfolio turnover when appointing investment managers and monitors the Scheme's managers' portfolio turnover levels relative to Trustee expectations on an annual basis.
-Where turnover is not deemed to be aligned with expectations, the Trustee will engage with the manager to better understand why and to ensure the managers are managing assets in a way which is appropriate within the context of their mandate. - 27 Managers are paid an ad valorem fee, in line with normal market practice, for a given scope of services which includes consideration of long-term factors and engagement. - It is the Trustee's view that fees linked to investment performance increase complexity and in most cases do not materially improve alignment with the Trustee's long-term objectives.
+- fees.
+As part of this process, the Trustee has delegated the detailed monitoring of the Scheme's investment managers to the ISC and its Investment Consultant. - The Trustee considers portfolio turnover when appointing investment managers and monitors the Scheme's managers' portfolio turnover levels relative to Trustee expectations on an annual basis.
+Where turnover is not deemed to be aligned with expectations, the Trustee will engage with the manager to better understand why and to ensure the managers are managing assets in a way which is appropriate within the context of their mandate. - Managers are paid an ad valorem fee, in line with normal market practice, for a given scope of services which includes consideration of long-term factors and engagement. - 27 It is the Trustee's view that fees linked to investment performance increase complexity and in most cases do not materially improve alignment with the Trustee's long-term objectives.
 Such fee structures are therefore only used in a limited number of cases.